 [Heading inserted by No. 78 of 2003 s.
 17.]

-146. Allowances for witnesses
+146. Witnesses’ expenses

 (1) A person appearing as a witness is entitled to be paid for the expenses of attendance.

 (2) The amount of expenses payable is the amount certified by the Commission in accordance with a scale which may be prescribed or, if a scale is not prescribed, the sum the Commission certifies as reasonable.